Slider_small_Asper_Hans.png

 Slider_small_Loewensberg_Verena.png

-Verena Loewensberg, Bild 17, c.
-1950, Kunsthaus Zürich, Erna and Curt Burgauer Collection, 1979, © 2019 Estate of Verena Loewensberg, Henriette Coray Leoewensberg, Zurich
+Verena Loewensberg, Bild 17, ca. 1950, Kunsthaus Zürich, Erna and Curt Burgauer Collection, 1979, © 2019 Estate of Verena Loewensberg, Henriette Coray Leoewensberg, Zurich

 Slider_small_Wueest_Johann-Heinrich.png

-Johann Heinricht Wüest, Rhonegletscher, c.1775, Kunsthaus Zürich, donated by Heinrich Escher-Escher zum Wollenhof, 1877
+Johann Heinricht Wüest, The Rhone Glacier, ca. 1775, Kunsthaus Zürich, donated by Heinrich Escher-Escher zum Wollenhof, 1877

-With the most important museum collection of works by Alberto Giacometti, the Kunsthaus is also the best place to study the sculptures and paintings of this seminal artist: dozens are on permanent display.
+With the most important museum collection of works by Alberto Giacometti, there is no better place to study the sculptural and painterly work of the Swiss artist of the century than the Kunsthaus Zürich.
+Dozens of his creations are on permanent display.

 Teaser digitale Sammlung